2022 Hyundai Tucson vs Kona

 When rounding through turns, the Kona shows a lot of road grip and stability.
 The steering doesn't give you a whole lot of feedback, but it isn't anything detrimental.
 The Kona's brakes bring this vehicle to stop quickly and safely around town and have a respectable amount of strength during panic stops.

-Fuel economy is fairly average on the Kona's powertrains.
+The fuel economy is fairly average on the Kona's powertrains.
 The 1.6-liter engine with AWD equipped has an EPA-estimated 29 mpg in combined city and highway driving.
-That is about average compared to the Kona's rivals with AWD, but this engine tends to be more powerful than those competitors.
+That is about average compared to Kona's rivals with AWD, but this engine tends to be more powerful than those competitors.
 Real-world tests have put this engine's capabilities closer to 31 mpg.

 When it comes to creating a comfortable interior, the 2022 Hyundai Tucson borders on luxury status.
-Its standard suspension feels remarkably being well-tuned.
-It gives you a ride quality that is utterly smooth, easily absorbing bumps in the road sans drama.
+Its standard suspension feels remarkably well-tuned.
+It gives you an utterly smooth ride quality, easily absorbing bumps in the road sans drama.
 The Tucson provides a comfortable ride quality on all fronts.
-In fact, the front seats are given supportive cushions that upholstered in sophisticated, high-end looking material.
+In fact, the front seats are given supportive cushions that are upholstered in sophisticated, high-end-looking material.
 These seats also come with plenty of lateral support and power lumbar adjustments.
 The Tucson's cabin remains tranquil and thoroughly insulated from exterior noise even when you take the vehicle up to speed on the highway.
 Many of the other SUVs in this class are not as serene as the Tucson.
-Not even a big burst of wind is audible inside of this quiet cabin.
+Not even a big burst of wind is audible inside this quiet cabin.

 The layout for the controls is not as good as it could be.
 The majority of the controls are buried in the menus, and the features it doesn't control have flat buttons beside them.
 Sadly, those buttons do not offer much grip.
 A controller or dial would make things better.
 What's more, the touchscreen quickly shows up a slew of finger smudges.